chromium/chromium/docs/updater/protocol_3_1.md

 #### `updatecheck` Objects (Update Check Request)
 An updatecheck object represents the actual intent to update.
 It has the following members:
+ *   `rollback_allowed`: true if the client will accept a version downgrade.
+     Typically used in conjunction with a targetversionprefix.
+Default: false.
- *   `targetversionprefix`: A component-wise prefix of a version number, or a complete version number suffixed with the `$` character.
+ *   `targetversionprefix`: A component-wise prefix of a version number, or a complete version number.
 The server SHOULD NOT return an update instruction to a version number that does not match the prefix or complete version number.
 The prefix is interpreted a dotted-tuple that specifies the exactly-matching elements; it is not a lexical prefix.
 (For example, "1.2.3" matches "1.2.3.4" but not "1.2.34".)
 Default: "".
  *   `updatedisabled`: An indication of whether the client will honor an update response, if it receives one.
 Legal values are "true" (indicating that the client will ignore any update instruction) and "false" (indicating that the